Guy Ritchie: 2003–2015: Critical disappointments and Sherlock Holmes

-After a two-year hiatus, Ritchie returned to directing his next heist film.
-Revolver (2005), starred Jason Statham, it was their third collaboration.
-Also cast were Ray Liotta, Vincent Pastore and André Benjamin.
-The story is about a gambler called Jake Green (Statham), who is released from prison and seeks revenge on those who stole his money.
+Ritchie's next heist film Revolver (2005) starred Statham, Ray Liotta, Vincent Pastore, and André Benjamin.
+The story is about gambler Jake Green (Statham) who is released from prison and seeks revenge on those who stole his money.
 Filming was completed in late 2004 and the film premiered at the 2005 Toronto International Film Festival.
-Revolver was released in the United Kingdom on 22 September 2005; the film was critically panned and a commercial failure.
-Simon Guerrier of FilmFocus, gave Revolver 1 out of 5 stars, calling it, "tedious, humourless, pretentious and nasty".
-Adrian Hennigan from the BBC wrote, "the cheeky charm [of his previous films] has been replaced by plodding pretentiousness in a film that's illuminated by great action set-pieces and some powerful performances, but not redeemed".
+Revolver was released in the United Kingdom on 22 September 2005, but it was critically panned and a commercial failure.
+Simon Guerrier of FilmFocus gave it one out of five stars, calling it, "tedious, humourless, pretentious and nasty".
+Adrian Hennigan from the BBC wrote, "the cheeky charm has been replaced by plodding pretentiousness in a film that's illuminated by great action set-pieces and some powerful performances, but not redeemed".
 Ritchie responded to the criticism by stating, "I don't think anything went wrong with Revolver.
 By its very nature it's an esoteric movie.
 It's not designed for the masses".
-Budgeted at $27 million, the film earned $7.1 million at the worldwide box office.
+The film was budgeted at $27 million but earned $7.1 million at the worldwide box office.
 In 2007, Revolver was re-edited and released for the United States.

 In 2008, Ritchie directed RocknRolla, for which he also wrote the screenplay.
-Set in London, it tells the story of a crew of gangsters, a rock star and some powerful players, all connected to each other throughout the film.
 It stars Gerard Butler, Tom Wilkinson, Thandie Newton, Mark Strong, Idris Elba, Tom Hardy, and Toby Kebbell.
 RocknRolla was released on 5 September 2008 in the United Kingdom, reaching number one at the UK box office in its first week of release.
-It was generally well received; Rotten Tomatoes gave the film a 60% rating, stating, "Mixed reviews for Guy Ritchie's return to his London-based cockney wideboy gangster movie roots, but most agree, it's a step in the right direction following two major turkeys".
-In that same year, Ritchie directed a television commercial for Nike called "Take It To The Next Level", about a young Dutch footballer who signs for Arsenal, showing the progression of his career from the beginning, through to his debut for the Netherlands.
+Rotten Tomatoes gave the film a 60% rating, stating, "Mixed reviews for Guy Ritchie's return to his London-based cockney wideboy gangster movie roots, but most agree, it's a step in the right direction following two major turkeys".
+In that same year, Ritchie directed a television commercial for Nike called "Take It To The Next Level".
 The commercial includes appearances from Cristiano Ronaldo, Cesc Fàbregas, Ronaldinho, Wayne Rooney, and Ruud van Nistelrooy.